 Linda Filley Bentler, Puget Sound Educational Service District

-Mary Fertakis, Tukwila School District Board and Washington State School Directors’ Association
+Mary Fertakis, Tukwila School District Board of Directors

 Rachel Clements, College Spark Washington

-Sheila Edwards Lange, University of Washington Office of Minority Affairs & Diversity
+Sheila Edwards Lange, University of Washington Office of Minority Affairs and Diversity

 The original High School to College Completion Work Group began convening in June 2011.
 The work group was charged with developing a strategic action plan to improve college readiness and postsecondary completion throughout the Road Map Project region.
 The seven Road Map Project school districts and four community colleges joined workforce development organizations, education funders and youth development organizations in actively participating in the planning process.